-We had US\$25.0 million income tax expenses in 2016, primarily due to no reversal or accrual of withholding tax for the amount of future distributed earnings in 2016, compared to an income tax benefit of US\$5.9 million in 2015 and income tax expenses of US\$81.6 million in 2014.
-Our effective tax rate was 24.4%, 28.1% and 17.3% in 2014, 2015 and 2016, respectively.
-In 2014, 2015 and 2016, we recorded changes in valuation allowances of (US\$0.1 million), US\$28.0 million and US\$30.9 million, respectively, primarily attributable to operating losses arising from entities operating online real estate brokerage service and not anticipating sufficient taxable income in foreseeable future.
+Our income tax expenses decreased 14.2% year-over-year in 2017, primarily due to the reversal of previously recorded unrecognized tax benefits and related interest and penalties.
+We had US\$25.0 million income tax expenses in 2016, primarily due to no reversal of withholding tax for the amount of future distributed earnings in 2016, compared to an income tax benefit of US\$5.9 million in 2015.
+Our effective tax rate was 28.1%, 17.3% and 56.8% in 2015, 2016 and 2017, respectively.
+In 2015, 2016 and 2017, we recorded changes in valuation allowances of US\$28.0 million, US\$30.9 million and US\$5.2 million, respectively, primarily attributable to operating losses arising from entities operating online real estate brokerage service and not anticipating sufficient taxable income in foreseeable future.